jimratliff/GenoMac-user/README.md

     - I created an issue, on September 12, 2025: [Doesn't work with macOS Tahoe 26 RC (release candidate) #24](https://github.com/monroewilliams/MatrixDownload/issues/24)
 - Give audible feedback when volume is changed
   - Despite the automation step, which *does* change in the indication in Settings, it might not take effect.
 To fix: Manually toggle that switch again.
+  - As I recall, this bug goes back years.

 ## Appendix: Determining the `defaults write` commands that correspond to desired changes in settings
 The following addresses how to figure out what `defaults write` commands to add to the scripts in this repository (i.e., the ones reached via `make initial_prefs`) that correspond to changes in user-scoped settings.